Post-Test: Sedation and pain management in exotic companion mammals, LafeberVet Webinar Series

 Careful observation of avian body language can provide clues when a bird is receptive to play or handling.
 Download this client education handout to share helpful advice on interpreting psittacine bird postures and behaviors.

 The T.J.
 Lafeber Avian Practitioner of the Year Award is given annually, or at the Selection Committee’s discretion, to an outstanding practitioner that has advanced the quality of health care for companion birds.
+This award is given annually, or at the committee’s discretion.
+Important criteria for this award include clinical excellence, innovation, promotion of the profession, contributions to the knowledge base, and caring and compassion to their patients and clients.

 This client education handout reviews basic care of the miniature pig.
 Topics covered include diet, housing, training and proper handling, as well as common health problems and preventive care measures, like vaccination and surgical sterilization.